cncoulter/cncoulter.github.io/_posts/2021-07-10-ICT-Accessibility-and-Organizational-Management.md

 2. Recruit and hire accessibility experts and people with digital accessibility skills.
 3. Train and develop your existing workforce on accessibility.

 Many organizations have nondiscrimination policies and ostensibly will (and want to) hire people with disabilities, but they are not really serious about it.
 They don't have accessibility policies or programs.
 Their website, their job postings, and their job application process may not be accessible.
-They don't proactively reach out to potential employees with disabilities, and they don't educate currently employees on accessibility or promote disability justice.
+They don't proactively reach out to potential employees with disabilities, and they don't educate current employees on accessibility or promote disability justice.
 Don't be like that.

 Hire accessibility experts when you can, and remember, practically everyone needs to know something about accessibility.
 Content creators need to create accessible content.
 Designers need to create accessible designs.
-People who work in customer service need to know about disability etiquette and need to be able to provide accommodations and support assistive technology.
-When you're interview job candidates for all sorts of positions, make it clear that you value and want accessibility skills.
+People who work in customer service need to know about disability etiquette and need to be able to provide accommodations and support assistive technologies.
+When you interview candidates for all sorts of positions, make it clear that you value and want accessibility skills.
 Consider listing accessibility certifications on job postings.

 Finally, train and develop your existing workforce on accessibility.
 It's useful to have in-house accessibility experts, and as we just touched on, practically everyone needs some accessibility skills.
 Provide accessibility trainings and encourage your employees to acquire accessibility certifications (and when they do, pay for their IAAP membership and exam fees).

 ### Remember What It's All About

-Finally, remember that while accessibility and universal design benefits everyone, it's essential for people with disabilities.
+Finally, remember that while accessibility benefits everyone, it's essential for people with disabilities.
 Center people with disabilities.
 Engage with them, listen to them, include them, hire them, pay them well, and promote them.
 And remember that accessibility is only one piece of disability justice.